vWernay/lua/README.md

 1. Cleanup testing scripts/environment and publish.
 1. Rewrite build scripts.
 1. Optimize vector/matrix tagmethod codegen: reduce branching or consider PGOing the object.
+1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum Value size to at least 16 bytes.
+Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible.
+1. Features/configurations to reduce size of binding library.
 1. Improve support for `glm::mat3x4` and `glm::mat4x3`.
 1. Optimize `binding` codegen and functions that use `glm_i2v`.
 1. Utility API that resembles `glUniformMatrix*v`-style functions, i.e., extracting/parsing array of matrices/vectors.